 At first my photography merely supplemented my writing, but later became a passion unto itself.
-A picture of a mantis was a finalist in the 2013 Organic Gardening magazine photo contest.
+I take pictures with a simple camera, easily concealed and good photo editing taught by my photography mentor, Chris Willis.
+The picture of the mantis was a finalist in the 2013 Organic Gardening magazine photo contest.
 I completed a professional photoshoot of tourism products at Mistico Park in Costa Rica.
 See my best photos on Flickr.

 Apdo.
-12-2250, Tres Ríos, Costa Rica

-US: +1 202-470-0817

-www.facebook.com/heritageinterpretation

-jon@pupconsortium.net LinkedIn, ResearchGate Skype: jonkohl
+12-2250, Tres Ríos, Costa Rica US: +1 202-470-0817 www.facebook.com/heritageinterpretation jon@pupconsortium.net LinkedIn, ResearchGate Skype: jonkohl the interpretive framework for El Cocuy National Park